-If pupils opt for GCSE Geography they will follow the OCR B syllabus.
+If pupils opt for GCSE Geography they will follow the AQA syllabus.

-For the past few years students have been offered the chance to go on a residential field trip in Year 10 to Norfolk.
-This is an essential part of the course as the work that is done there will be used for the controlled assessment.
+For the past few years students have been taken on a residential field trip in Year 10 to Norfolk.
+This is an essential part of the course as the work that is done there will be used in one of the final exam papers.
 This has proven to be an enjoyable and educational experience for pupils and staff!

 Students follow the Edexcel syllabus at AS and A2.